Washington

 More than 20 solar farms covering over 22,000 acres are currently in the planning or building phases across the state.
 One of the largest of these is the Horse Heaven Hills project in Benton County, a $1.7 billion installation that could include up to 244 wind turbines and several solar sites covering more than 6,500 acres.
 Running at full capacity, the farm could generate up to 1,150 megawatts (MW) of power.
 Even at partial capacity caused by the ups and downs of solar and wind, the project is expected to power some 275,000 homes.

 The proposed lease fees for solar farms often far exceed the per-acre earnings farmers and ranchers traditionally earn.
 This is especially true in places like Horse Heaven Hills, where farmers have long struggled to coax profitable yields from their arid lands.
-Consider that a 40-acre community-scale solar project in Washington could come with lease fees of $2,500 per acre per year with a 2% escalator.
+Consider that a 40-acre community-scale solar project in Washington could come with lease payments of $2,500 per acre per year with a 2% escalator.
 This amounts to $100,000 in income the first year alone, with a 2% increase every year after that.

 If You’re a Landowner, Act Now!